What is the 1098-T form?

 - Tuition- resident and non-resident

-- Mandatory course, exam, & program fees
+- Mandatory course fees such as online learning, lab, & program fees

 The following are examples of non-qualified tuition and related expenses: